matthewrosse/kinde-management-api-dotnet-sdk/README.md

 > **Important**
 > You must turn on the Kinde Management API in the settings of your Machine to machine application!
 > Otherwise, your machine to machine app won't be whitelisted to get the OAuth2 token.

-These settings are going to be validated at the application start.
-If you forget to add them, or for example the domain isn't a valid URL, you will get the `Microsoft.Extensions.Options.OptionsValidationException` exception.

 ### Registering with `IServiceCollection`